After We Fell: Plot

-After her move to Seattle, Tessa and Hardin do not speak for several days; Hardin finds Tessa's journal, wherein she describes all the pain caused by her relationship with Hardin.
-Eventually, the two reconcile, and Hardin takes up boxing as a way of resolving his anger issues.
+After her move to Seattle, Tessa and Hardin do not speak for several days; he finds her journal, wherein she describes all the pain caused by their relationship.
+Eventually, they reconcile, and Hardin takes up boxing as a way of resolving his anger issues.
 Vance and Kimberly tell Tessa that they are expecting a child.
-When Hardin has a nightmare of Tessa being unfaithful to him, he surprises Tessa in Seattle, admits to reading her journal, and apologizes for causing her pain.
-After spending some time together in Seattle, Hardin returns home, where he finds Richard in his apartment, brutally beaten.
-Richard explains that he had been attacked by men to whom he owed money; Hardin offers Richard a watch to pay off the debt.
+When Hardin has a nightmare of Tessa being unfaithful to him, he surprises her in Seattle, admits to reading her journal, and apologizes for causing her pain.

+After spending some time together, Hardin returns home, where he finds Richard in his apartment, brutally beaten.
+He had been attacked by men to whom he owed money; Hardin offers him a watch to pay off the debt.
 When Tessa visits her gynecologist to start birth control, she is informed that, because of an issue with her cervix, she may never conceive.
 Hardin tells Tessa he plans on moving to Seattle in two months.

 Hardin eventually agrees to attend his mother's wedding in London, taking Tessa along and showing her his hometown.
 The night before the wedding, Hardin catches Trish and Vance having sex, causing an altercation between the three.
 Trish and her fiancé get married the next day.

-Tessa sits with Kimberley, where Kimberley admits she knows of Vance's infidelity, but that she loves him and can't stay angry with him.
+Tessa sits with Kimberley, who admits she knows of Vance's infidelity, but that she loves him and can't stay angry with him.
 Hardin discusses the previous night's events with Vance at a local bar.
 Kimberly tells Tessa, and Vance tells Hardin, that Vance is Hardin's real father.
 The news shocks Tessa and infuriates Hardin, who storms out of the bar.
-Tessa finds Hardin and the two embrace passionately in the street.
+Tessa finds Hardin and they embrace passionately in the street.